SocksTheWolf/SEChatToSlime/README.md

 * Provides an zip folder with your converted widget code
 * Most (if not all) results require any further code modifications
 * Directly injects existing StreamElements user settings into the widgets
+* Support for pronouns if your widget supports it too!
 * Free

 ## To use